 Social life and hobbies

-Both Lions and the Women clubs have gathered funds and provided equipment for healthcare, culture and sport education.
-With out this kind of effort these investments would have been hard to come by.
-The Red Cross has the role to open mass relief centres during crisis times as well as its more recognised role of charitable work for impoverished people all over the world.
+Both Lions and the Women clubs have gathered funds and provided equipment for healthcare, culture and sports education.
+Without this kind of effort, these investments would have been hard to come by.
+The Red Cross has a significant role in opening mass relief centers during crisis times, as well as, its more recognized role of charitable work for impoverished people all over the world.

 Lastly, the ICE-SAR is an integral part of the safety net in Iceland.
 Whether it is to search for a lost individual, assist people in danger during and after stormy weathers, or rescuing an injured person off the beaten track, they will be there.
 Since the ICE-SAR is such an important part of the tourists safty net in Iceland and funded only by donations we want to offer you to support the ICE-SAR by following this link if you are interested.

 From this, you can see that those who want to have something to do always find themselves something to do.